 - Security.
 The other is security – the HAN connection provides access to a rich set of network security add-ons for our public cloud.* Cost.
 Bandwidth charges go down too, since the public Internet is not used in these scenarios.

 - Convenience.
 Customers can get all of this from a single provider.3.
-A complete set of public cloud services are available – even Hyperscale.
-Our full product catalog is available in these locations, including Hyperscale, our new instance with 100% Flash storage.
+A complete set of public cloud services is available.
+Our full product catalog is available in these locations,.
 Simply select “Santa Clara” or “Sterling” from the data center drop-down menu in the Control interface, and you’re up and running.

 There’s another reason to be excited as well – the integration of CenturyLink Cloud with the rest of the CenturyLink portfolio is happening as planned, and on-schedule.
 Our cloud platform is a ‘first class citizen’ in the CenturyLink ecosystem.